roma-glushko/roma-glushko.github.io/content/thoughts/power-of-no-action/index.md

 In chess, there is the compulsion to make a move.
 In real life, there is often not.
 Real life is much more multi-faceted than the game.

 So take your time to think deeper.
 No rush.
-No action yet.
+No need to take action yet.